 There aren’t many glaring flaws in Lucas’ game, but there are a few minor inconsistencies to take note of.
 Most notably, while Lucas has an exceptional athletic profile, he might not be elite.
 His range as a motion blocker isn’t the greatest, and he doesn’t always display the closing speed necessary to recover positioning after setbacks.
 He isn’t always fast or light on his feet, and his footwork can also be a bit uncoordinated at times.

-Lucas’ length, while solid, also may not be proportionally elite, and his grip strength can be hit-or-miss at times.
+While Lucas has solid length, his grip strength can be hit-or-miss.
 He sometimes lets opposing defenders disengage too easily, and he can have trouble sustaining blocks in the running game.
-Lucas has shown bright flashes as a run blocker, but he rarely outright neutralizes his opponents in this phase.
+His pads can be high at times, which contributes to this.
+Lucas has shown bright flashes as a run blocker, but he isn’t always able to outright neutralize his opponents.
+Having said this, he improved as a run blocker in 2021 and was able to latch and move defenders down the field with steady leg drive.

 Going further, Lucas occasionally has some wasted motion at the start of his passing reps, and he sometimes gives up space by predetermining blocking angles.
 His hands, while strong overall, aren’t overly forceful or imposing, and he can carry more mass with his punches.
-Perhaps more urgency could help Lucas maximize his power and mobility, but it’s unclear how much upside is still left untapped.
+He did show this a bit more often in 2021, providing encouragement for future development.

 Lucas’ NFL Draft scouting report overview

-Lucas profiles how you’d expect a tackle who’s played under Mike Leach and Nick Rolovich.
+On the surface, Lucas profiles how you’d expect a tackle who’s played under Rolovich and Mike Leach.
 As a pass protector, he is excellent — even holding his own against players like Kayvon Thibodeaux.
 He has enough athleticism to match most defenders around the edge, and with his strong base and timely extensions, he neutralizes a lot of rushes before they generate any pressure.
 In a modern NFL that’s increasingly geared toward the pass, Lucas’ supremely high floor warrants much respect.

 Lucas isn’t a perfect prospect despite his prowess in pass protection.
-He can improve his consistency as a run blocker and add more natural power to his frame.
-Nevertheless, the Washington State OT is a strong athlete with good intangibles and operational ability, and he no doubt has starting potential at the NFL level.
+He can still become more consistent in the running phase.
+And even though he’s a well-put-together tackle, he can add more raw power to his game.
+Nevertheless, the Washington State OT is a strong athlete with good intangibles and operational ability, and he can be a solid starter at the NFL level, with natural ability on the right side.

 Nevertheless, Lucas, who hailed from Everett, Washington, was only a three-star recruit in the 2017 recruiting class.
 His 256-pound frame wasn’t quite ready for CFB competition — the Power Five offers were fairly scarce.
 The behemoth blocker received scholarship opportunities from Idaho and Wyoming, but a lone Power Five offer from Washington State ultimately compelled him the most.